 Natural Capital, Environmental Impact Investing & Sustainable Development

-Natural Capital is the land, air, water, living organisms and all formations and functionality of the Earth's biosphere that provide us with Ecosystem Goods and Services.
-Therefore, Natural Capital (and by extension, Biodiversity and Ecosystems Goods & Services) is imperative for the survival and well-being of all living species.
-Furthermore, Natural Capital is the basis for ALL biological, economic and social activity of ALL species on earth.
+The definition of Natural Capital is the land, air, water, living organisms and all formations, functionality and interconnectedness within the Earth's biosphere that provide us with Ecosystem Goods and Services.
+Natural Capital (and by extension, Biodiversity and Ecosystems Goods & Services, Functionality and Interconnectedness) is imperative for the survival and well-being of all living species.

 Ecosystem Services are the goods and services provided by ecosystems that benefit, sustain and support life on earth.

 Functionality is the intangible systems that allow ecosystem goods and services and biodiversity to function.
-For example , seasons, weather patterns, the global water cycle and celestrial driven tides.
+For example , seasons, weather patterns, the global water cycle and celestial driven tides.

 Impact Investing refers to investments made into companies, organizations, and funds with the intention of generating a measurable, beneficial social and/or environmental impact alongside a financial return.
 We focus purely on environmental, not social investments, therefore defining the term Environmental Impact Investing.